My personal opinions of various air rifles

 I'll add more detailed reviews of my air rifles and scopes in the future but below is a quick summary of my personal opinions and views based on my experience and ownership of a variety of rifles.
 Air rifle choice, and brand loyalty, seems to be a very emotive topic with opposing views causing many arguments on the internet forums and I know anything I say below will be agreed with by some and just as strongly disagreed with by many others.

-All my views below are based on United Kingdom (more specifically England and Wales) where, as at 2020, the maximum power of an unlicenced air rifle is 12 foot-lbs.
+All my views below are based on United Kingdom (more specifically England and Wales) where, as at 2021, the maximum power of an unlicenced air rifle is 12 foot-lbs.
 More powerful air rifles can be purchased and used but these require the user to hold a Firearms Certificate (FAC) and is outside the scope of this article.
 It is important to hold any rifle you are intending to purchase and make sure it balances and feels right to you.
-This is probably the final deciding factor when choosing between the leading rifles as the differences in quality/accuracy are that small and can be outweighed by the way they balance in your hands and your personal preferences.
+This is probably the final deciding factor when choosing between the leading rifles as the differences in quality/accuracy are so small and can be outweighed by the way they balance in your hands and your personal preferences.

 Both types of rifle have their advocates. some evangelical advocates would have you believe that their chosen type of rifle is the only way to go.
 Personally I appreciate, enjoy and own both types and in some circumstances get more satisfaction from the extra challenge of shooting my spring rifle well than my super accurate, almost totally recoiless, PCP.
 Sometimes with the PCP, especially when short range garden plinking in less challenging conditions, it can just feel too easy to make that tricky shot every time.
 I also enjoy the simplicity of the spring rifles.
 The spring rifle is always ready to go, no extra gear to buy or carry, no danger of running out of air and no real limit on the number of shots I can take in a session and because the spring is a constant, unlike an air cylinder changing pressure as it runs out of air, a well tuned spring gun can even be more consistent shot to shot all day long than some PCP rifles.
 Having said all that I also appreciate the absolute recoiless accuracy, whisper quietness and speed of reloading of top of the range silenced PCP rifles like my Weihrauch HW100T.